Cosmology with supernova Encore in the strong lensing cluster MACS J0138-2155: Lens model comparison and H0 measurement: Introduction

-In order to quantify potential systematic uncertainties stemming from mass modeling assumptions and choices, we constructed seven independent mass models using six different lens modeling software.
-We have designed a controlled experiment and blind analysis that prevent potential experimenter bias in our modeling results and uncertainties.
-Starting with the same photometric and spectroscopic input data, that were vetted and presented in \citet{Ertl+2025} and \citet{Granata2025}, respectively, the seven modeling teams constructed their mass models completely independently without any exchanges on their results.
+To quantify potential systematic uncertainties stemming from mass modeling assumptions and choices, we constructed seven independent mass models using six different lens modeling software.
+We designed a controlled experiment and blind analysis to prevent potential experimenter bias in modeling results and uncertainties.
+Starting with the same photometric and spectroscopic input data vetted and presented in \citet{Ertl+2025} and \citet{Granata2025}, respectively, the seven modeling teams constructed their mass models completely independently without any exchanges on their results.
 Only after all teams finalized their mass models did the teams proceed to unblind their results from one another.
-In particular, we had a strict submission process for each team to submit their modeling results, especially the model-predicted positions, magnifications and time delays of SN Encore and SN Requiem.
+In particular, we imposed a strict submission process requiring each team to submit their modeling results, especially the model-predicted positions, magnifications, and time delays of SN Encore and SN Requiem.
 The teams further provided additional auxiliary data such as Markov chain Monte Carlo (MCMC) samples of their mass models.
-The submissions of all the teams' results were sent to coauthor A.B.N., who was not involved in any of the modeling teams and who verified that the submissions conformed to the pre-defined format (e.g., coordinate system) before unblinding.
+The submissions of all teams' results were sent to coauthor A.B.N., who was not involved in any modeling teams and verified that the submissions conformed to the predefined format (e.g., coordinate system) before unblinding.